A Michigan mother claimed to hear voices through television before allegedly killing her 3-year-old daughter – KION546

 Johnson’s other brother — a teenager — told investigators he’d woken up around 6 p.m. the evening before and saw his sister doing what he believed were drugs in the bathroom, the report says.
 He told police he’d asked Johnson where Sutton was, to which he said she replied, “mind your f***ing business.”

 The teen left for a few hours, and when he returned home that night, no one was home, he told police.
 When Knesley Johnson arrived home from work, the younger brother asked about Justine’s whereabouts, the report says.
-He then began searching around the home, when he found the bag that contained a foot, the report says.
+He then began searching around the home, when he found the foot sticking out of the bag, the report says.
 He then alerted his brother Knesley, who called the police.

 When police arrived, they confirmed that the bag contained the body of a girl who would be identified as Sutton, the report says.
 She had suffered multiple stab wounds.